 - Many lenders offer an autopay discount of 0.25%.

 Follow these steps to refinance your Parent PLUS loans:

-- Review your credit reports at annualcreditreport.com and fix any errors.
+- Review your credit history and reports at annualcreditreport.com and fix any errors.

 - Identify all of the Parent PLUS loans (and other federal and private education loans) that you want to refinance.
 Make a list that includes the type of loan, the name of the lender, the loan ID number and the current loan balance.

-- Calculate the total amount you will refinance by summing the current loan balances.
+- Calculate the total amount you will refinance by summing the current loan amounts.
 Some lenders have limits on the amount of education loan debt that they will refinance.

 - Shop around for the best interest rates and repayment terms.
 Check several of the most popular lenders that refinance student loans.